aejulia/aejulia/README.md

 # Hi there 👋

 I'm Julia Mesquita, a software developer in training.
 I currently work as a intern in Software Development at Ibrowse.
-I'm at university and I study several programming languages ​​and I'm passionate about Front-End and I too explore different types of technologies.
+I'm at university and I study several programming languages ​​and I'm passionate about Full Stack and I too explore different types of technologies.

 # Tech Stack 💻